Suraj151/pdi-framework/README.md

 ## 17. Troubleshooting & FAQ

-This section bundles the most common problems contributors and integrators hit, plus answers to questions that recur.
-Each entry is short by design — the deep explanations live in the section it points to.
+Common problems and recurring questions.
+Each entry is short — deep explanations live in the sections they point to.

 ### 17.1 Build & flash problems